AasinTheAnalyst/Layoff_Trends_Analysis_SQL/README.md

 # SQL Data Cleaning and EDA Project
-Data Cleaning and Exploratory Data Analysis using MySQL on [layoffs.csv]
+Data Cleaning and Exploratory Data Analysis using MySQL on Layoffs dataset.

 ## Project Overview
 This project focuses on data cleaning and exploratory data analysis (EDA) using the **World Layoffs Dataset** (2020-2023).
 The dataset contains global layoff records from various companies.